MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/create-api-message-extension.md

 1. Under **Details**, update the **Command description**.

-   1. If you want to launch a command using a trigger in Microsoft 365 Copilot, turn on the **Automatically run the command when a user opens the extension** toggle.
+1. If you want to launch a command using a trigger in Microsoft 365 Copilot, turn on the **Automatically run this command when a user opens the extension** toggle.

 1. Select **Add**.
 The command is added successfully.